LLouzada/Really-Really-Simple-phpdotenv/README.md

 If you need support or have any questions, please open an issue on the GitHub repository or contact me directly at loumad.soft@gmail.com.
 Contributions are also welcome!
 Feel free to submit pull requests (PRs) to improve or enhance the project.

 ## Changelog

+### 0.2.0

+- Added more validation checks for the `.env` file.
+- Improved security and error handling.

 ### 0.1.1